-While the professional field of medical sleep has not found a cure for OSA, there are a number of effective sleep apnea treatments that help to manage the symptoms, improve sleep patterns, and minimize the long-term health risks.
+While the professional field of medical sleep has not found a cure for OSA, there are several effective sleep apnea treatments that help manage the symptoms, improve sleep patterns, and minimize long-term health risks.

 CPAP therapy is the most popular and effective sleep apnea treatment.
 A comfortable mask is worn over the nose as you sleep, delivering a quiet and gentle airflow.
 The continuous airflow prevents the throat from collapsing and keeps the airway open.

 A CPAP mask works by blowing pressurised air into your nose or mouth to keep your airways open.
 The CPAP machine inflates and deflates the mask at regular intervals throughout the night so that you don’t stop breathing while you’re asleep.
 CPAP therapy has been shown to reduce snoring and the number of pauses in breathing during sleep, as well as improve daytime alertness and mood.